-The debate has raged during the last century over the question of the origins of the universe.
+The debate has raged for more than a century over the question of the origins of the universe.
 Has the universe always existed?
 If not, when did it come into existence—and how did it come into existence?

 The answers to these questions have tremendous significance.
 If the universe has always existed, then the clear implication is that a designer or creator was not necessarily needed or involved.
 On the other hand, if there was a moment of time when the universe came into existence, logic alone would tell you that a creator was involved.